Twisted multilayer nodal superconductors: Model

 where $E_{\bk \alpha} = \bra {\bk \alpha} h_{\bk} \ket{\bk \alpha}$ has been used to recast the minimization conditions in terms of the matrices $\partial h_{\bk} / \partial \Delta^*_l$ with $l=1 \ldots L$.

-The above continuum formulation provides a simple mean-field picture where the twist angle can be tuned continuously.
-Extensive analysis of bilayers shows that such a continuum theory captures the key features of a twisted lattice model, which in practice can only be studied at large commensurate angles \cite{Can2021}.
-The lattice formulation, detailed in Appendix~\ref{app:lattice_model}, is nevertheless useful to ascertain the topology of the system by computing its Chern number, as well as edge mode spectra for open boundary conditions.
+This continuum mean-field formulation is particularly attractive because it allows the twist angle to be tuned continuously, in contrast to lattice formulations in twisted geometries which in practice can only be studied at large commensurate angles (see Appendix~\ref{app:lattice_model} for details).
+Such lattice models are nevertheless useful to ascertain the topology of large twist angle structures by computing their Chern numbers and edge mode spectra.